Certified athletic trainers (ATs) play a key role in the assessment of concussions in high school sports and the critical return to play decision.

 More athletic trainers needed

-Although two-thirds of parents of middle-school and high school athletes said in a 2010 survey they supported a requirement that an AT be onsite for practices and games, only 42% of the nation's high schools have access to one, according to the National Athletic Trainers' Association.
-There was, however, no general agreement among the parents surveyed on how to fund the position, with less than half (43%) saying the money should come from the general school budget and 28% believing the money should come from team fundraising or athletic user fees.
+Two-thirds of parents of middle-school and high school athletes said in a 2010 survey they supported a requirement that an AT be onsite for practices and games, athough there was no general agreement among the parents surveyed on how to fund the position, with less than half (43%) saying the money should come from the general school budget and 28% believing the money should come from team fundraising or athletic user fees.

 The fact that return-to-play intervals were found in the 2011 study to be the same between ATs and physicians, said its lead author, Dr. William P. Meehan, III, Director of the Sports Concussion Clinic at Children's Hospital Boston and a MomsTEAM concussion expert, "might help convince schools [that don't have ATs] of the importance of ATs."